expo/expo/docs/pages/versions/v32.0.0/guides/assets.md

 Each time you publish your app, Expo will upload your assets to Amazon CloudFront, a blazing fast CDN.
 It does this in an intelligent way to ensure your deploys remain fast: if an asset has not changed since your previous deploy, it is skipped.
 You don't have to do anything for this to work, it is all automatically handled by Expo.

-## Performance
+## Optimization

+### Images

+Images often take up the most space out of the assets in an Expo project.
+Optimizing your images will make them take up less space on end users' devices and reduce the time and bandwidth needed to download before they are ready to display.
+To compress the images (PNGs and JPGs) in your project, you can run `expo optimize`.
+You can also pass in the following options:

+* `--save`: Backup a copy of each file with a `.orig` extension.
+* `--quality=N`: Compress the images to a certain integer quality N between 1 and 100 inclusive (defaults to 60).
+* `--include="[pattern]"`: Only optimize assets that match this glob pattern (defaults to `assetBundlePatterns` field in `app.json`)
+* `--exclude="[pattern]"`: Exclude assets that match this glob pattern.

+Note: glob patterns are always relative to the project root regardless of where the command is called from.

 ### Fonts

 Some assets are too important to start your app without.
 Fonts often fall into this category.
 On the web the font loading problem is known by several acronyms: FOUT, FOIT, and FOFT, which stand for Flash of Unstyled Text, Flash of Invisible Text, and Flash of Faux Text ([read more here](https://css-tricks.com/fout-foit-foft/)).
 The default behaviour with the icon-font-powered [@expo/vector-icons](../icons/#icons) icons is a FOIT on first load, and on subsequent loads the font will be automatically cached.
 Users have higher standards for mobile than web, so you might want to take it a step further by preloading and caching the font and important images during the initial loading screen.

-### Images

-Images often take up the most space out of the assets in an Expo project.
-Optimizing your images will make them take up less space on end users' devices and reduce the time and bandwidth needed to download before they are ready to display.
-To compress the images (PNGs and JPGs) in your project, you can run `expo optimize`.
-Alternatively, when you publish using `expo publish`, you will be prompted and asked if you'd like to do so if you haven't already.
-You can pass in a `--save` flag to backup a copy of each file with a `.orig` extension so that you can easily restore them if you find you don't like the compressed version.
-To compress the images to a certain quality you can pass in a `--quality=N` flag where `N` is an integer between 1 and 100 inclusive.
-Otherwise, running the command will compress the image to 60% by default.
-You can compress specific assets using `--include="[pattern]"`.
-This will only optimize assets that match this glob pattern.
-Otherwise, it defaults to using the `assetBundlePatterns` field in your `app.json`.
-If you want to exclude certain assets you can pass in `--exclude="[pattern]"`.
-This will avoid assets that match this glob pattern.
-Glob patterns are always relative to project root regardless of where you call the command from.